wenqianchua/MDEF/docs/term02/03-winterschool.md

 ### Using Design as a Tool to Explore Place

-As a group, we decided to focus on topics related to equality, materials and craft and wellbeing.
+During the second week, I am in group 6, collaborating with students from Germany, Scotland and Naryn.
+We decided to focus on topics related to equality, materials and craft and wellbeing.
 In the end, we choose human interaction as our topic.

 [Miro Board](https://miro.com/app/board/uXjVPxdCZvM=/?moveToWidget=3458764544041828569&cot=10)